 - 2 Tbsp Dill, fresh finely chopped, or dry

-- Soak the planks in water for 15 minutes.
+- Soak the planks in hot water for at least 15 minutes.

 - Make the sauce: pour wine and lemon juice into a small saucepan and bring to a boil.
 Cook until reduced to about 1⁄3 cup.
 Whisk in butter, remove from the heat and stir in capers and dill, set aside.

 - Dry sea bass fillets and season with salt, place on the planks skin side down.